 A simple browse of the QMUL Careers website displays a plethora of opportunities available to students of all years, including links to insight experiences for first years – ranging from finance to creative industries.
 These can be great if you’re looking to intern at the same place in the following years.

 There’s also a link to QMUL’s ‘JobsOnline’ web-site which displays live vacancies including graduate jobs, internships and part time work.
 The careers service also has its own work experience opportunities, the most popular being ‘QInsight’ and ‘QConsult’.

-If you have an idea of the place or the type of place you would like to work, then it is worth directly going to their vacancy pages, where they might list some opportunities of interest.
-Or you could write an email asking if they offer any work placements.
+If you have an idea of the place of the type of place you would like to work, then it is worth directly going to their vacancy pages, where they might list some opportunities of interest.
+Or you could write an email asking if they’re offering any work placements.

 Most retailers have internship opportunities in their head offices.
 Some placements with charities and media companies that you apply directly to are open to all and not just penultimate year students – for example, work experience at the BBC or the Welcome Collection’s internship opportunities.

 If you’re not sure on what you want to do, then there are many websites which list opportunities that you can filter to your interests.
 Employment-related search engines are useful.
 A top pick would be Glassdoors because they not only display internships, including ones abroad, but they also have a section dedicated to interviews that display questions and answers from actual interviews.
 LinkedIn also displays an immense range of opportunities in its jobs search section which you can filter to see internships in other parts of the UK or perhaps abroad.